 If you suspect that you have indoor plant bugs, here’s a quick list to help you with plant pest identification.
 Click on the links to read detailed information about each of these common houseplant bugs, and learn exactly how to kill them…

 - Tiny white flying insects on indoor plants leaves – If there are small white bugs that look like tiny flies that flutter around the plant every time it’s disturbed (cough, cough), that means your houseplant has whiteflies.
-Here’s how to get rid of whiteflies on houseplants, for good!.
+Here’s how to get rid of whiteflies.

 - Clusters of fat, juicy brown, red, or green bugs on plants, flower buds or new growth.
 You may also notice tiny white flakes or specks on and around the plant.
 Gross, those are aphids.
-Learn how to get rid of aphids on houseplants here
+Learn how to get rid of aphids here.

 - Tiny bugs in houseplant soil – Do you see tiny black or white bugs in plant soil, or gnats that look like fruit flies flying around your houseplants?
 Yep, those are fungus gnats.
-Find the details for how to get rid of fungus gnats in houseplants soil here.
+Find the details for how to get rid of fungus gnats here.